Secure Data Enclave — SDE

 After confirming the SDE is a good fit for your project, you will need to gather updated paperwork:

-1. Proof of data provider approval for using the SDE (if data provider is a non-Columbia entity).
-Typically this is in the form of a data agreement (DUA or DAA), modified to stipulate that the SDE will be used and signed by both the data provider and SPA.
+- Proof of data provider approval for using the SDE (if data provider is a non-Columbia entity).
+Typically this is in the form of a data agreement (DUA or DAA), modified to stipulate that the SDE will be used and signed by both the data provider and SPA; if you are based in Teachers College or Barnard, the SPA signature can be replaced by a representative from your school.
 If no such formal approval exists, some sort of written approval by the data provider must be acquired.

 If your data provider is within Columbia, please provide documentation of this.